-In around 20 to 30 minutes, you’ll notice a significant increase in heat coming from the pot’s sides and the hole at the top.
+In around 20 to 30 minutes, you’ll notice a significant increase in radiant heat coming from the pot’s heat source.

 You can extinguish the lighted candles by blowing them out, although you need to be careful while doing so since pots might catch fire.
 The little inner pot can reach temperatures as high as 400 ℉.
 Allow plenty of time to cool completely before attempting to handle them.

 Tea candles may not always be available.
 Alternatively, you can use one tin can heater to replace those tea candles.
 As shown below, you can combine a tin can heater and top it off with a flower pot.
 Cool, right?

 3. Soda Can Burner

 This natural gas heater is like a high-performance alcohol burner on steroids.
 You may also use this soda can burner to replace the tea candles in the flower pot heater because of its modest size.